D4L1IR3Tr0/ADA_project/readme.md

 ### Best Practices
 1. Use meaningful variable and function names
 2. Comment your code for clarity
-3. Indent your code for readability
+3. Indent your code for rebingbility
 4. Break down complex problems into functions
 5. Use structures to organize related data
 6. Import modules to reuse code